Phoratoxin and viscotoxin: Medical applications

 Phoratoxin is hemolytic and can therefore depolarize the cell membranes in cardiac and skeletal muscles.
-Phoratoxin appears to be cytotoxic to cancer cells, for this reason the mistletoe is increasingly used as a natural and holistic treatment for cancer.
-However, this is not completely new, in 1904 a letter to The Lancet from a British officer in the Indian Army Medical Corps was written that the mistletoe mixtures were used to “purge away black bile and mucous humours” and “drawing out gross humours from the depths of the body”.
+It appears to be cytotoxic to cancer cells, for this reason the mistletoe is increasingly used as a natural and holistic treatment for cancer.
+However, this is not completely new, in 1904 a letter to The Lancet from a British officer in the Indian Army Medical Corps was written that the mistletoe mixtures were used to "purge away black bile and mucous humours" and "drawing out gross humours from the depths of the body".

 Prevention and treatment

 There is no antiserum available for phoratoxin ingestion yet.
 However, there are a few steps in treating phoratoxin poisoning.
 First, it is important to wipe the mouth to remove any remaining pieces.
 Activated carbon can be administered to prevent further toxins to be absorbed in the body.
 Also, fluids can be administered via a drips line, if necessary.
 In case of a high dose of phoratoxin ingestion, gastrointestinal decontamination is performed.

-Prevention of phoratoxin poisoning can be done by avoiding eating wild berries or plants in the wild, and washing your hands during hiking or camping in the wild before eating.
-Also, use artificial decorations for Christmas instead of hanging up real plants.
+Prevention of phoratoxin poisoning can be done by avoiding eating wild berries or plants in the wild, washing hands during hiking or camping in the wild before eating, and with the use of artificial rather than real decorative plants during the Christmas season.